Skip to main contentArrow Right

 Fig: Flow Hosting URL is the URL of where your Flow is embedded

-If you would like to edit the UI of the passkey login screen, you can do that in the Flow Editor.
-Once your flow is complete and your login redirect has been configured, you’ll need to connect your Flow to Amazon Cognito by setting Descope up as an external provider.
+If you want to customize the UI of the passkey login screen, you can do so in the Flow Editor.
+Once your Flow is complete and your redirect URL is configured, you’re ready to connect Descope to Amazon Cognito as an external identity provider.

 required attributes - email